hm-lang/core/proposals/README.md

 We use `::`, `;;`, and ` ` (member access) for accessing variables or functions that belong to another object.
 The `::` operator ensures that the RHS operand is read only, not write, so that both LHS and RHS variables remain constant.
-Oppositely, the `;;` scope operator passes the RHS operand as writable, and therefore cannot be used if the LHS variable is immutable.
+Oppositely, the `;;` scope operator passes the RHS operand as writable, and therefore cannot be used if the LHS variable is readonly.
-The implicit member access operator ` ` is equivalent to `::` when the LHS is an immutable variable and `;;` when the LHS is a mutable variable.
-When declaring class methods, `::` and `;;` can be unary prefixes to indicate immutable/mutable class methods.
-They are shorthand for adding a immutable/mutable `This` as an argument.
+The implicit member access operator ` ` is equivalent to `::` when the LHS is a readonly variable and `;;` when the LHS is a mutable variable.
+When declaring class methods, `::` and `;;` can be unary prefixes to indicate readonly/mutable class methods.
+They are shorthand for adding a readonly/mutable `This` as an argument.

 ```
 exampleClass := {